ndp/csster/README.markdown

 Note that

 * property names are automatically converted to the correct format from camelcase.
 Feel free to quote them as well.
-* raw numbers are assumed to be "pixels" (or "px"), and rendered as such.
+* all raw numbers are assumed to be "pixels" (or "px"), and rendered as such.
 * any sort of selectors are allowed... they are just passed through to the stylesheet.

 #### Nesting